GeorgeK1ng/succession_wars/README.md

    > **Note:** Only **Jebus Cross** maps are supported at the moment.
 Other map types will cause the game to crash!

+## Sources for installer scripts

+The sources can be found here: https://github.com/krs0/PythonScripts
+   > **Note:** 100% made with Chat GPT, use at your own risk!